DataDog/documentation/content/en/tracing/guide/adaptive_sampling.md

 ## Overview

-Datadog Adaptive Sampling helps you capture more relevant traces while remaining close to a specific budget (ingested gigabytes).
-This feature allows you to set a target monthly volume for trace ingestion and enroll one or more services to adaptive sampling.
-This ensures that the consumption of these services matches the target volume at the end of the month, while keeping visibility over all services and endpoints.
+Datadog **Adaptive Sampling** helps you capture more relevant traces while remaining close to a specific budget (ingested gigabytes).
+It only takes simple steps to get started:
+1. Set a target monthly volume for trace ingestion
+2. Enroll one or more services to adaptive sampling.
+This ensures that the consumption of these services matches the target volume at the end of the month, while keeping visibility over its endpoints.

-Adaptive Sampling uses granular configuration of existing [sampling rules][7] to adjust rates based on resource, service, and environment.
-Using [remote configuration][3], Datadog dynamically manages these rates to match your specified monthly budget and ensure visibility for low-traffic services and endpoints.
+Adaptive Sampling relies on [remote configuration][3] and on the existing [sampling rules][7] mechanisms to dynamically adjust sampling rates for each environment, service and resource combination, in order to:
+- match your specified monthly budget
+- ensure **visibility for low-traffic services and endpoints** by capturing at least one trace for each combination of service, resource and environment every 5 minutes.

 To enroll new services to adaptive sampling and manage ingested volumes from the [Datadog Ingestion control page][1], follow the instructions listed below.

 ## Requirements